ai-tools-for-thought/workshop/index.md

 ## About {#about}

 GenAI radically widens the scope and capability of automation for work, learning, and creativity.
 While impactful, it also changes workflows, raising questions about its effects on cognition, including critical thinking and learning.
-Yet GenAI also offers opportunities for designing “tools for thought” that protect and augment cognition.
+Yet GenAI also offers opportunities for designing “tools for thought” (TfT) that protect and augment cognition.
 Such systems provoke critical thinking, provide personalized tutoring, or enable novel ways of sensemaking, among other approaches.

 How does GenAI change workflows and human cognition?
 What are opportunities and challenges for designing GenAI systems that protect and augment thinking?
 Which theories, perspectives, and methods are relevant?
 This workshop aims to develop a multidisciplinary community interested in exploring these questions to protect against the erosion, and fuel the augmentation, of human cognition using GenAI.